Battle of the Bulge: Result

 In response to the early success of the offensive, on 6 January Churchill contacted Stalin to request that the Soviets put pressure on the Germans on the Eastern Front.
-On 12 January, the Soviets began the massive Vistula–Oder Offensive, originally planned for 20 January.
+On 12 January, the Soviets began the massive Vistula–Oder offensive, originally planned for 20 January.
 It had been brought forward from 20 January to 12 January because meteorological reports warned of a thaw later in the month, and the tanks needed hard ground for the offensive (and the advance of the Red Army was assisted by two Panzer Armies (5th and 6th) being redeployed for the Ardennes attack).

 Churchill was elated at Stalin's offer of help, thanking Stalin for the thrilling news.

 During World War II, most U.S. black soldiers still served only in maintenance or service positions, or in segregated units.
 Because of troop shortages during the Battle of the Bulge, Eisenhower decided to integrate the service for the first time.
 This was an important step toward a desegregated United States military.
 More than 2,000 black soldiers had volunteered to go to the front.
 A total of 708 black Americans were killed in combat during World War II.

 The Germans officially referred to the offensive by the codename Unternehmen Wacht am Rhein 'Operation Watch on the Rhine', while the Allies designated it the Ardennes Counteroffensive.
 The phrase "Battle of the Bulge" was coined by contemporary press to describe the bulge in German front lines on wartime news maps, and it became the most widely used name for the battle.
 The offensive was planned by the German forces with utmost secrecy, with minimal radio traffic and movements of troops and equipment under cover of darkness.
 Intercepted German communications indicating a substantial German offensive preparation were not acted upon by the Allies.

 Media attention

 The battle around Bastogne received a great deal of media attention because in early December 1944 it was a rest and recreation area for many war correspondents.
-The rapid advance by the German forces who surrounded the town, the spectacular resupply operations via parachute and glider, along with the fast action of General Patton's Third U.S. Army, all were featured in newspaper articles and on radio and captured the public's imagination; there were no correspondents in the area of Saint-Vith, Elsenborn, or Monschau-Höfen.
+The rapid advance by the German forces who surrounded Bastonge, the spectacular resupply operations via parachute and glider, along with the fast action of General Patton's Third US Army, all were featured in newspaper articles and on radio and captured the public's imagination; there were no correspondents in the area of Saint-Vith, Elsenborn, or Monschau-Höfen.